 The “funding” process is an important part of the preparation of the living trust.
 Any account that is not funded correctly will require probate, resulting in the defeat of the original plan of avoiding probate (and the associated costs and delay).
-The Law Office of Antony M. Eminowicz, Esq will not simply leave you to “fund” your own living trust.
+The Law Office of Antony M. Eminowicz, PLLC will not simply leave you to “fund” your own living trust.
 At no extra cost, we will help you by preparing all documents for signature, and contact your financial institutions about the re-titling.
 We will then send written confirmation when all of the re-titling is completed.

 Restatement of Trust